Skip to content

 The Neighborhood Traffic Advisory Committee is a 5 member board with 5 year terms.
 Members are appointed by the Board of Supervisors.

-Currently, there is one vacancy on the Neighborhood Traffic Advisory Committee.
+Currently, there are no vacancies on the Neighborhood Traffic Advisory Committee.

 Click here to send your letter of interest in joining the Neighborhood Traffic Advisory Committee.